sdercolin/vlabeler/README.md

 For other linux os you may have to build it by yourself.

+### For macOS users
+If you cannot open the app with a "damaged" error, please run `sudo xattr -rc /Applications/vLabeler.app` with your terminal. (sudo command requires your password)

 ## Building
 vLabeler is built by [Compose Multiplatforms](https://github.com/JetBrains/compose-jb).
 You can use Gradle to build the application.
 [See more](https://github.com/JetBrains/compose-jb/tree/master/tutorials/Native_distributions_and_local_execution)